Jerry Lawler: Commentator and part-time wrestler (2001–2012)

-On the July 7, 2008 episode of Raw, Lawler was attacked by Kane after saving Michael Cole from a similar attack, in which Kane repeatedly asked "Is he alive or is he dead?"
+On the July 7, 2008, episode of Raw, Lawler was attacked by Kane after saving Michael Cole from a similar attack, in which Kane repeatedly asked "Is he alive or is he dead?"
 Later that summer, he teamed with "Hacksaw" Jim Duggan to face Ted DiBiase and Cody Rhodes for the World Tag Team Championship but lost.

-On the March 23, 2009 episode of Raw, Lawler challenged Chris Jericho to a match because of his disrespect and erratic behavior to WWE Hall of Famers, which Jericho accepted.
+On the March 23, 2009, episode of Raw, Lawler challenged Chris Jericho to a match because of his disrespectful and erratic behavior to WWE Hall of Famers, which Jericho accepted.
 The following week, Lawler lost to Jericho after submitting to the Walls of Jericho.
 After the match, Jericho outlined how he would remain supreme against WWE Hall of Famers at WrestleMania 25.

 On the July 20 episode of Raw, Lawler announced himself as the opponent against The Brian Kendrick.
 He went on to defeat Kendrick.
 On the November 16 episode of Raw, after recent acquisition Sheamus attacked the timekeeper in frustration for not receiving an opponent, Lawler left the announce table to confront Sheamus and check on the victim, only to receive a kick to the head for his troubles.
 On June 7, 2010, during a Viewer's Choice edition of Raw, Lawler lost his crown to IRS because he had apparently not paid his taxes, but it was regained by Quinton Jackson later on.
 At the end of the night, Lawler was one of the many employees at ringside that were brutally attacked by the season 1 NXT rookies.
 Lawler, however, was the only person at ringside that fought back, as he used punches and chops to attack the NXT rookies assaulting him until it was a 3-on-1 assault.
 The following week on Raw, Lawler and the Raw roster fought off the now-called "The Nexus" when they attempted to ambush John Cena a second time.
 On June 28, Lawler, Ricky Steamboat, Michael Hayes, Arn Anderson, Mike Rotunda and Dean Malenko were severely attacked by the Nexus, just as they were celebrating Steamboat's career.
 Josh Mathews replaced Lawler on color commentator for the remainder of the show.

 On the July 26 episode of Raw, Lawler teamed with Mark Henry, Goldust, Yoshi Tatsu, Evan Bourne and The Hart Dynasty in a tag team elimination match versus the Nexus.
 Lawler was eliminated by Heath Slater.